8 factors to improve inventory demand forecasting accuracy

 4. Qualitative inputs

-Whilst historical data provides a great basis for demand forecasting, sometimes you’ll also need to consider more qualitative factors.
+Whilst historical data provides a great basis for achieving demand forecasting accuracy, sometimes you’ll also need to consider more qualitative factors.
 These include future events and external market factors, such as sales promotions and competitor activity.

 Make sure you input any sales and marketing insights you have into your forecasts to make them as accurate as possible.